Real-time end-to-end pandemic planning, prediction, and response

-Dr. Marathe has published more than 350 articles in peer reviewed journals, conferences, and workshops.
-Mentoring and training next generation scientists has been his life-long passion.
-He has mentored more than a dozen staff scientists, and (co)-advised more than 20 doctoral students, 20+ MS students and 10+ postdoctoral fellows.
+Dr. Marathe has published more than 350 articles in peer-reviewed journals, conferences, and workshops.
+Mentoring and training next-generation scientists have been his life-long passion.
+He has mentored more than a dozen staff scientists, and (co)-advised more than 20 doctoral students, 20+ MS students, and 10+ postdoctoral fellows.

 Dr. Marathe and his division focus on developing the scientific foundations and the associated engineering principles to study large-scale biological, information, social, and technical (BIST) systems.
 His current interests span five broad themes: (i) methods to construct various BIST networks using partial and noisy data as well as procedural information; (ii) understanding the general form and structure of dynamical processes over BIST networks (e.g., key network/pathway properties and typical pathways that impact dynamics); (iii) algorithmic theory of optimization and control as it pertains to the dynamical processes, including methods to detect, enhance, arrest, and mitigate dynamics; (iv) general conceptual and algorithmic foundations to understand the co-evolution of networks and dynamics; and (v) high-performance services-based computing solutions that can be delivered seamlessly to end-users and policymakers.